-Credit is not recognized for the internship or project as such (e.g. work in an organization), but rather for the documented academic relevance and spirit of inquiry of the work.
+Credit is not recognized for the internship or project as such (e.g. work in an organization), but its documented academic relevance and spirit of inquiry.
 Credit recognition is based on the quantity of academically relevant work and study hours, not the total time invested in the project or internship.
 Internships and projects should be broadly congruent with your academic and professional goals and should tangibly contribute to your intellectual development and/or knowledge base.
 Detailed guidelines are available on ILIAS.

-6.5 Supervised Independent Study
+5.5 Supervised Independent Study